-Not sure which Walt Disney World resort hotel is right for you?
-Our hotel reviews feature room photos, strengths and weaknesses of each hotel, our opinion as to whether they are worth the money, and offer an idea of what type of guests (families, honeymooners, commando tourists, etc.) will like or dislike each hotel.
-Note that these are reviews of Walt Disney World-area hotels in Florida.
-(Post last updated July 17, 2017.)
+Not sure which Walt Disney World resort is right for you?
+Our hotel reviews feature room photos, strengths and weaknesses of each hotel, our opinion as to whether they are worth the money, and an idea of what type of guests (families, honeymooners, commando tourists, etc.) will like or dislike each hotel.
+We also include reviews of Walt Disney World-area hotels in and around Orlando, Florida.
+(Last updated January 1, 2018.)

-Each full Walt Disney World hotel review contains photos from the hotels, including room photos and photos of main areas of the hotel, to give you an idea of whether the decor of the rooms and the theme of the hotel will appeal to you.
+In addition to room photos, each full Walt Disney World hotel review contains photos of main common areas of the hotel, pools, restaurants, etc. to give you an idea of whether the decor and the theme of the hotel will appeal to you.
 In addition to this, the reviews offer Walt Disney World resort hotel tips, information about amenities, and dining recommendations at the hotels.

 WDW Hotel Reviews